lorien/awesome-web-scraping/CONTRIBUTING.md

-# Contributing
+# How to Contribute

-Your contributions are always welcome!

-## Guidelines

-* Clone the web-scraping repo
+* Clone the awesome-web-scraping repo
 * Add section if needed:
     * Add section description
     * Add section title to Table of contents